 Fortunately, today’s addiction treatment programs are more advanced and individualized than in the past few decades.
-For instance, you can choose a traditional, holistic, faith-based, 12-step, self-help, or Indigenous/Native American approach to therapy.
+For instance, you can choose a traditional, faith-based, 12-step, self-help, or Indigenous/Native American approach to therapy.
 You won’t have to try to adjust to a treatment method that makes you uncomfortable.

 You also need to determine whether a dual-diagnosis treatment program is best for your needs.
 This type of program addresses co-occurring mental health disorders along with the addiction.
 Talk with your physician or an addiction counselor who can assess your needs in this area.